101arrowz/fflate/docs/README.md

 Ƭ  **AsyncZippableFile**: Uint8Array \| []

-A file that can be used to asynchronously createa a ZIP archive
+A file that can be used to asynchronously create a ZIP archive

 ___